 A Director of Campus Ministry is available for pastoral counseling.
-The Campus Minister promotes the spiritual well-being of the Villa Maria College community and oversees the activities of the Sister Mary Josette Food Pantry located on campus.
+The Campus Minister promotes the spiritual well-being of the Villa Maria College community.
 The Campus Minister's Office is located in the main building.
 Students of all faiths are welcome to seek services.